American football: Scoring

 In football, the winner is the team that has scored more points at the end of the game.
 There are multiple ways to score in a football game.
-The touchdown (TD), worth six points, is the most valuable scoring play in American football.
-A touchdown is scored when a live ball is advanced into, caught in, or recovered in the opposing team's end zone.
-The scoring team then attempts a try or conversion, more commonly known as the point(s)-after-touchdown (PAT), which is a single scoring opportunity.
-A PAT is most commonly attempted from the two- or three-yard line, depending on the level of play.
-If a PAT is scored by a place kick or drop kick through the goal posts, it is worth one point, typically called the extra point.
-If it is scored by what would normally be a touchdown it is worth two points, typically called the two-point conversion.
+The touchdown (TD), worth six points, is the most valuable scoring play.
+A touchdown is scored when a live ball is advanced into, caught, or recovered in the opposing team's end zone.
+The scoring team then attempts a try, more commonly known as the point(s)-after-touchdown (PAT) or conversion, which is a single scoring opportunity.
+If the PAT is scored by a place kick or drop kick through the goal posts, it is worth one point, typically called the extra point.
+If the PAT is scored by what would normally be a touchdown, it is worth two points; this is known as a two-point conversion.
 In general, the extra point is almost always successful, while the two-point conversion is a much riskier play with a higher probability of failure; accordingly, extra point attempts are far more common than two-point conversion attempts.

 A field goal (FG), worth three points, is scored when the ball is place kicked or drop kicked through the uprights and over the crossbars of the defense's goalposts.
+Almost all field goal attempts are done via place kick.
+While drop kicks were common in the early days of the sport, the shape of modern footballs makes it difficult to reliably drop kick the ball.
+The last successful scoring play by drop kick in the NFL was accomplished in 2006; prior to that, the last successful drop kick had been made in 1941.
 After a PAT attempt or successful field goal, the scoring team must kick the ball off to the other team.

-A safety is scored when the ball carrier is tackled in his own end zone.
+A safety is scored when the ball carrier is tackled in the carrier's own end zone.
 Safeties are worth two points, which are awarded to the defense.
 In addition, the team that conceded the safety must kick the ball to the scoring team via a free kick.
+Safeties are the least common method of scoring in football.